SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 always optional|ruby|perl
 never|sh

+refer to all passed arguments as an array
+$@|(ba)sh

+In sh, instead of parameters having names, you refer to them positionally via $0...$9.
+$# gets the amount of arguments passed.

 <h4>Default parameters</h4>

 A default parameter is one which will take on a default value if no argument for it is specified in the call.
 In general, default parameters will also take on the default value if the argument passed is the language's null type.
 In JS, the default parameter will take on the default value if undefined is passed as an argument, but not if null is passed.

+<h3>Methods</h3>

+In ruby, methods that will return a boolean are marked by a ?
+In ruby, methods that do something destructive are marked by a !
+A pure object oriented language is one where everything is treated as an object.
+There is much discussion on what it means to be 'treated as an object' for pure OO languages, but most commonly, it is at least:
+1) Everything you operate on is a first-class Object
+2) The only thing you can do with an object is call a method on it.
+Therefore,
+1) Methods may only return other objects.
+2) Operators (if they exist) are syntactic sugar for methods.
+It is a matter of debate which languages are sufficiently pure OO to qualify:
+Ruby, Python, and JS allow methods to be called on pretty much anything, even primitives, since all primitves are boxed.
+Only Ruby (of the languages I know) is quite pure enough to be called a pure object oriented language, I think

 <h2>Classes & objects </h2>